 Gents, this one’s for you!
 Inspired by Jermyn Street in London – home to a quality mix of bespoke tailors, traditional barbers and related businesses – Jermyn Street Singapore is located in buzzy Amoy Street.
 This high-end shop offers top-notch men’s grooming services by experienced barbers trained at some of the leading hair institutes in the UK and Australia.
 Ever wondered what it’s like being a barber?
-We chat with general manager and head barber STEVEN CHAPMAN, who has almost a decade of experience under his belt.
+We chat with general manager and head barber STEVE CHAPMAN, who has almost a decade of experience under his belt.

 Why did you decide to take up barbering?

 I’ve always been fascinated by the atmosphere of the barbershop.
 When I was young I loved getting my hair cut, and this sparked my initial interest.
 When I was thinking of a career to pursue, I wanted something that would allow me to travel.
 Barbering was perfect for that, and I have never looked back!
 I’ve worked in Manchester and London in the UK, and Cologne in Germany, as well as in Singapore.

 What do you enjoy most about your job?